lvancer/blender_smoke/README.md

 Use Blender to add smoke effect.

 1. Download [Blender 2.79](https://download.blender.org/release/Blender2.79/)
-2. place the images you want to add smoke effects to in the image folder.
+2. Place the images you want to add smoke effects to in the image folder.
-3. run the blender command in the folder where you have Blender installed.
+3. Run the blender command in the folder where you have Blender installed.
 ```
 blender -b -P smoke.py
 ```